LuckyKo/rimworldmods/SocialInteractions/architecture.md

 The SocialInteractions mod enhances RimWorld's social dynamics by integrating LLM-generated dialogue, adding a complex dating and cheating system, and implementing combat taunts.
 It uses Harmony patches to intercept and modify vanilla game behavior.

+## Notes
+When debugging RimWorld Harmony patches, if a patch isn't applying, follow these steps:
+1. Verify the target method signature in the `[HarmonyPatch]` attribute is perfect.
+Use a decompiler to get the exact signature from the game's assembly.
+2. The decompiled file very large, use a helper script (like `extract_class.py`) to extract just the class definition needed, or use read_chunk.py to read a portion of it
+3. If patching a method directly fails, try patching a higher-level method that calls it.
+4. For private methods, use `AccessTools.Method` to get the `MethodInfo` for the patch attribute.
+5. To access private fields within a patch, use `Traverse.Create(__instance).Field("fieldName").GetValue<FieldType>()`.
+6. Ensure the C# language version used in the mod code is compatible with the compiler version being used (the compiler only supports C# 5).
+7. Crucially, always add any new `.cs` source files to the `compile.rsp` response file so they are included in the compilation.
+8. Going forward, for all logging in the SocialInteractions mod, use the custom SLog class (SLog.Message, SLog.Warning, SLog.Error) instead of Verse.Log.
+This is to ensure consistency and allow for verbose logging control via mod settings.
+9. Freely generate and use helper python scrips if the basic CLI tools fail

 ## Core Components

 ### 1. `SocialInteractions.cs` (Core Logic)